jasnow/railroader-site/source/_posts/2011-09-15-brakeman-0-dot-8-0-released.markdown

 ## Support for Ruby 1.9 Hash Syntax

-[RubyParser](https://github.com/seattlerb/ruby_parser), used by Brakeman for all its Ruby parsing needs, [does not support the new Ruby 1.9 syntax](http://blog.zenspider.com/2010/12/bounty-ruby-parser-needs-19-lo.html).
-After coming across an application which uses the [1.9 hash syntax](http://blog.peepcode.com/tutorials/2011/rip-ruby-hash-rocket-syntax) _extremely_ liberally, a temporary hack has been added that should allow Brakeman to parse it correctly.
+[RubyParser](https://github.com/seattlerb/ruby_parser), used by Railroader for all its Ruby parsing needs, [does not support the new Ruby 1.9 syntax](http://blog.zenspider.com/2010/12/bounty-ruby-parser-needs-19-lo.html).
+After coming across an application which uses the [1.9 hash syntax](http://blog.peepcode.com/tutorials/2011/rip-ruby-hash-rocket-syntax) _extremely_ liberally, a temporary hack has been added that should allow Railroader to parse it correctly.

-This does mean that Brakeman is overriding RubyParser's code to add in this functionality.
+This does mean that Railroader is overriding RubyParser's code to add in this functionality.
 That is why it is a _temporary hack_.

 ## New Tests

 Work has begun on a test application using Rails 3.1.
-There do not seem to be any huge changes in 3.1 that would prevent Brakeman from working, though.
+There do not seem to be any huge changes in 3.1 that would prevent Railroader from working, though.

 ## Next Version

 The main area of focus for the next (major) release will be Rails 3.x routing.
-Brakeman is currently quite limited in what kinds of routes in understands.
+Railroader is currently quite limited in what kinds of routes in understands.